AvolitesLtd/TitanManual/docs/chases/chase-timing.md

 experiment with the overlap settings to see the various *"roll"* and *"peel off"* effects which result.

-The following diagram shows you the effects of cue overlap, fixture overlap and attribute overlap in chases.
+The following diagram shows you the effects of fixture overlap and attribute overlap in chases.

 ![Fixture Overlap and Attribute Overlap diagram for a chase](/docs/images/image250.png)